 If spending a semester here is something you'd love, ILP has a unique orphanage program where volunteers get to take care of little children and make a major difference in their lives.

-It's impossible not to fall in love with Ukraine when you can spend your days exploring sherbet-colored, gold-laced churches; or enjoying the fresh ocean air in one of its lively coastal towns; or even wandering through the mysterious, eerie Chernobyl.
+It's impossible not to fall in love with Ukraine when you can spend your days exploring sherbet-colored, gold-laced churches or enjoying the fresh ocean air in one of its lively coastal towns.
 Plus, this is arguably the cheapest European country to visit!
 So you can enjoy all the yummy local food you want to, without having to worry about a crying bank account.

 And, it's another one of the locations where you can live as a volunteer with ILP for an entire semester.
 Cannot recommend Ukraine enough!
 The exchange rate makes so many of the must-see experiences beyond affordable.
 See why Ukraine makes the list of international trips on a budget?